 Herbal, Fruity, or Sweet

 Keeping it traditional with herbal teas like green, oolong, osmanthus and black tea is the best way to keep your metabolism boosted.
-It is even better for your metabolism when you add ginger.
-There are some benefits from drinking fruit teas though.

-It’s time to let lemons become your best friend.
+So it’s time to let lemons become your best friend.

 Bubble tea cafes aren't the only way to get a cool tea fix.
 You can get a yummy, exotic, sweet tea drink at home.
 Meet dessert tea.
 Western dessert flavors are infused into traditional teas with no added sugar.
 The result is another low calorie sweet drink to enjoy at home.